Here’s What I know

 But Here’s What I’m Seeing

-(For the record, please know the difference between protein and fat.
-Peanut butter is not protein, it’s a FAT.
+(For the record, peanut butter is not protein, it’s a FAT.
 Read the labels.
 If it has more fat grams per serving than it does protein, it’s a fat.
-Your body will recognize and use it as a fat.
-Know the difference.)
+Your body will recognize and use it as a fat.)

-Here’s What You Should REALLY Be Eating After A Resistance Workout
+Here’s What You Should REALLY Be Eating After A Resistance and Interval Cardio Workout

 Simple carbs and protein, that’s it.
 Wait at least an hour, up to three if you can, before eating fat–nut butters, avocados, oils, cheeses, etc. Post training, you can get away with the foods you didn’t think you could get away with before (I would still recommend sticking to your daily macronutrient needs and not over do it):